Comparisons

 - What Cycles Is Not — Cycles is not billing, not rate limiting, not orchestration.
 Clearing up category confusion.

-- From Observability to Enforcement — how teams evolve from dashboards to budget authority.
+- From Observability to Enforcement — how teams evolve from dashboards to runtime authority.

 - Why Rate Limits Are Not Enough — the deeper argument for why velocity controls fail for autonomous systems.